BAA Comet Section : Comets discovered in 2013

 2013 E1 (McNaught)

 Rob McNaught discovered a 19th magnitude comet on March 4.74 during the Siding Spring Survey with the 0.5m Uppsala Schmidt.
-The comet reaches perihelion at 7.8 au in 2013 June.
+The comet reached perihelion at 7.8 au in 2013 June.
 The latest orbit is strongly hyperbolic.

 2013 E2 (Iwamoto)

 Masayuki Iwamoto discovered a 14th magnitude comet on images taken with his 10cm refractor at Tokushima on March 10.83.
-The comet was near perihelion at 1.4 au and is just over 40 degrees elongation from the Sun in the dawn sky.
+The comet was near perihelion at 1.4 au and was just over 40 degrees elongation from the Sun in the dawn sky.
 Calculations by Hirohisa Sato show that the comet is in a long period orbit.
 Marco Antônio Coelho Goiato estimated the comet at about 11.0 in his 0.22-m reflector on March 23.35.

-2013 EV9 (P/Spacewatch)
+2013 EV9 (283P/Spacewatch)

 A 19th magnitude asteroid was discovered by Spacewatch on March 2.28 with the 0.9m reflector.
 Cometary characteristics were noted in images taken by Hidetaka Sato in 2013 April using the remote 0.51m telescope at the iTelescope Observatory at Siding Spring, and confirmed by other observers, and earlier observations were found from 2013 February.
 The comet was at perihelion at 2.1 au in 2013 April and has a period of around 8 years.
 [MPEC 2013-J07, 2013 May 2] This was another confirmation of cometary features by the T3 project.
 Andrew Lowe quickly reported that he found astrometry from 1996 and 2005 and that the comet had made a number of approaches to within 0.5 au of Jupiter between 1600 and 2400.